This post may contain affiliate links. Read my full disclosure policy here.

 Have you heard of it?
-It's basically a planner, to-do list, journal, and note taker…ALL IN ONE.
+It's basically a planner, to-do list, journal, and note-taking system…ALL IN ONE.
 And I'm completely hooked!

-All you need is a blank notebook and a pen to get started.
+All you need to get started is a blank notebook and a pen.
 Then you can track whatever you want to track—from meal planning to your day-to-day tasks—making it as complicated or as simple as you like.

 Here's a few reasons WHY I tried it:

 1. I could never find a planner that truly fit my needs.
 The layouts just didn't work with my brain.
 Plus, some of them are so darn expensive! $70 for a planner?
 Really?

 2. I also had multiple notes, ideas, and hundreds of other items I wanted to track.
 With one notebook to rule them all, I eliminated five different notebooks that were only partially filled. #notebookobsession